Health Scares For King And Kate Leave UK Royals Short-staffed - UrduPoint

 Health Scares For King And Kate Leave UK Royals Short-staffed

-London, (APP - UrduPoint / Pakistan Point News - 18th Jan, 2024) Catherine, Princess of Wales, spent her third day in hospital on Thursday following surgery, as King Charles III was poised for prostate surgery, creating a royal frontline staffing shortage.
+London, (APP - UrduPoint / Pakistan Point News - 19th Jan, 2024) Catherine, Princess of Wales, spent her third day in hospital on Thursday following surgery, as King Charles III was poised for an operation on an enlarged prostate, creating a royal frontline staffing shortage.

 The 42-year-old princess, widely known as Kate, is facing up to two weeks in hospital and several months' recuperation after undergoing "successful abdominal surgery", Kensington Palace said on Wednesday.